• Skip to primary navigation

 When are crab apples ready for picking?

 Crab apples ripen from late September to October.
-They range in colour according to variety from yellow through to red and anything in between.
+They range in colour according to variety from yellow to red and anything in between.

 Overhead shot of Crab Apple Jelly in a jar with spoon resting on top.